 - Make the other person feel important - and do it sincerely

 I'm close to beating this point to death.
 The concepts above may help people make friends, mainly through the route of becoming a more likable person that others would want to hang out with.
 However, in my experience there's more to it than that.
-For example, as I mention in my article on forming a social life, a big piece is being able to take the initiative to make plans with people.
+For example, as I mention in my article on forming a social life, a key skill is being able to take the initiative to make plans.
 It's also good to know places to meet people.
-It's not only about being someone who others enjoy talking to at a dinner party.
+It's not only about being someone who guests enjoy talking to at a dinner party.
 More general concepts like being able to lighten up or knowing you didn't have to be deep and serious all the time could also be useful.
 And of course, if social anxiety and poor self-confidence get in your way, you need to know how to handle that too.

 The actual advice in the book can be applied in a good or bad manner

 If you read reviews of How to Win Friends and Influence People you'll find some pretty polarized opinions about the usefulness of the book's concepts.
-If I had to sum up the advice the book is known for in one sentence, it would be that the way to get people to like you is to be a good listener, to be interested in them, and to talk about what they want to talk about.
+If I had to sum up the advice the book is known for in one sentence, it would be: "The way to get people to like you is to be a good listener, to be interested in them, and to talk about what they want to talk about."
 It also emphasizes taking a positive, indirect, non-confrontational approach to dealing with difficult behavior.

-When people criticize the book's advice they often point to a person they know who applies the principles in a clumsy way; They'll smile a phony, forced smile and ask their co-workers about their hobbies, even though they blatantly don't care about them, all while repeating their name way too many times.
+When people criticize the book's advice they often point to someone they know who applies the principles in a clumsy way; They'll smile a phony, forced smile and ask their co-workers about their hobbies, even though they blatantly don't care, all while repeating their name way too many times.
 They'll offer one too many syrupy compliments.
-They go too far with the 'Never criticize or complain' advice and become totally passive, over-agreeable, and ineffective.
+They go too far with the "Never criticize or complain" advice and become totally passive, over-agreeable, and ineffectual.

-This isn't so much a knock on the advice itself, but it's one thing to read something and another to apply it smoothly.
-Even seemingly simple advice like "Talk about the other person's passions" can be easier-said-than-done.
+This isn't so much a knock on the book's ideas themselves, but it's one thing to read something and another to apply it smoothly.
+Even seemingly simple advice like "Talk about the other person's passions" can be easier said than done.
 You've got to ask good questions, engage the person, and keep the conversation going.
 It's not always so simple as going, "You like cars, huh?" and your conversational partner will start talking at you for three hours.
 It all takes practice.

-The ideas in the book can be useful, but there are other ways to approach situations as well
+The suggestions in the book can be useful, but there are other ways to approach situations as well

 The book's concepts aren't the only way to go about socializing.
 I'd think of them more as options, or items you have in your toolbox.
-For example, with certain people, in certain situations, being a good listener and speaking about the other person's interests may go a long way.
+For example, with certain people, in certain situations, being a good listener and speaking about their interests may go a long way.
 At other times it may not work quite so magically.
-Occasionally you really may be able to make a friend by doing the opposite of what the book suggests and talking about yourself and trying to get the other person interested in you.
-Sure, that approach can backfire a lot of times, but sometimes it does work.
+Occasionally you really may be able to make a friend by doing the opposite of what the book suggests and talking about yourself and trying to get them interested in you.
+Sure, that approach often backfires, but sometimes it does work.
 In some circumstances it may be best to avoid confrontation.
 In others the wisest course of action may be to act more hard-nosed and assertive.
 There are all kinds of ways to do well with people, as long as your approach is well matched to your audience and you carry it out skillfully.